About the competition

 There’s $12,000 in prizes for the winners and their schools.
 The following prizes are available in both the Junior and Senior categories:

-• The top 3 prize winning entries in the Junior category – $1000 each plus $1000 for their school
+• Top 3 Junior entries: $1,000 each plus $1,000 for their school

-• The top 3 prize winning entries in the Senior category – $1000 each plus $1000 for their school
+• Top 3 Senior entries: $1,000 each plus $1,000 for their school

 Prizes will be provided as a pre-paid card and posted to the school address provided on the entry form.
-If the winning entry is a group entry, the entrants will be responsible for splitting the prize.
+If the winning entry is a group entry, the entrants may be responsible for splitting the prize.
 If a school does not endorse an entry, that portion of the prize will be forfeited.

 Selection of winners

-The ATO will shortlist entrants from each category (Junior and Senior).
-The judging panel will select three winning entries for each category (Junior and Senior).
-The winners will be:
+The ATO will shortlist entrants from each category.
+The judging panel will select three winning entries for each category.
+Winners will be notified by email, published on taxsuperandyou.gov.au, and published in a media release.

 What we are looking for